aristanetworks/openmgmt/docs/telemetry/adapters/ocprometheus/index.md

       expr: kernelprocrss * on(pid) group_right kernelproc
 ```

-> Note that if you did not mount the kernel_rules.yml file when creating your docker container (as I did) you’ll need
+> Note, if you did not mount the kernel_rules.yml file when creating your docker container (as I did) you’ll need
 > to copy the file over to your container with the following command

 ```shell